dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0301.md

 Further ReadingThis chapter covers what we believe to be the most useful of PHP’s array functions.
 We have chosen not to cover all the possible array functions, as there are a huge variety of them.
 The online PHP manual available at http://www.php.net/array provides a brief description for each.

+## Next

-NextIn the next chapter, you will learn about string processing functions.
+In the next chapter, you will learn about string processing functions.
 We cover functions that search, replace, split, and merge strings, as well as the powerful regular expression functions that can perform almost any action on a string.